-I am the Gay Gringo facing old age and looking back on my history through many romances, especially one.
+I am a Gay Gringo facing old age and looking back on history through romance, especially one.
 I arrived in Mexico bursting with dreams for love after 25 years in San Francisco and New York as the AIDS epidemic began and burned through.
 Fulfillment came but not as I hoped.
-My conflict is not wanting boundaries for love and sex in a world of homophobia, disease, poverty and the nature of men, full of boundaries.
+My conflict is not wanting boundaries for love and sex in a world of homophobia, disease, poverty and the nature of men.
+A world full of boundaries.

 I planted my desires into Paco like a container that would take them.
 Each event between us leafed into possibilities and problems.
-My thoughts grew seeds of doubt and hope into vines, and rained and shined over them.
-He might not recognize himself from my point of view and feel insulted as will others described.
+My thoughts grew seeds of doubt and hope, and rained and shined over them.
+He might not recognize himself from my point of view and feel insulted as will others.
 These are my opinions.
 I’m not a camera.
-I’ve changed names of the men to blur their identities.
-Most people will prefer a portrait of themselves as a beautiful flower or a god, myself included.
-I present details but not with the vanity or consideration to hide ugly.
-I could fictionalize to be safe, but wanted the dirt stains of real places on my pages.
-We name streets after ideas we support, not diseases we suffer, but both are equally guides to our lives.
-The empathy of biography has a familiar smell, like actual bodies, sweet or stinking.
-Autobiography is musty paper crumbling apart in your fingers recalling its original oils, delivering an unrepeatable, nostalgic experience fiction cannot.
+Names are changed to blur identities.
+Most people prefer a portrait of themselves as a flower or a god, myself included.
+I present details without vanity or consideration to hide ugly.
+I could fictionalize to be safe, but wanted the dirt of real places on my pages.
+We name streets after ideas we support, not diseases we suffer, but both are basic guides to living.
+The empathy of biography has a smell, like actual bodies, fresh and stinking.
+Autobiography is musty paper crumbling apart in your fingers recalling original oils, delivering an unrepeatable, nostalgic experience fiction cannot.